miyang0628/Youth-Debt-Crisis/README.md

-# Youth Debt Crisis Early Warning and Policy Simulation Framework
+# Measuring Latent Youth Financial Vulnerability

-### Counterfactual Explanation-Based XAI Approach Using Korean Welfare Panel Data
+### A Mixed Explainable-Machine-Learning Framework for Indicator Construction, Validity Assessment, and Policy-Relevant Interpretation Using Korean Welfare Panel Data

 ---

 > **Note:** This repository is anonymized for double-blind peer review.
-Author information will be added upon acceptance.
+Author and affiliation information will be added upon acceptance.

 ---

 ## Overview

-This repository contains the full reproducible pipeline for a study on youth debt crisis prediction and policy simulation using explainable AI (XAI) methods.
-The framework integrates gradient boosting ensemble models, SHAP-based feature attribution, and counterfactual explanation methods (NiCE and DiCE) to generate actionable, individual-level policy prescriptions for youth debt crisis intervention.
+This repository contains the full reproducible pipeline for a study that treats **youth financial vulnerability as a latent social construct** and asks how it can be operationalized into an indicator that is at once **measurable, interpretable, and verifiable**.
+The framing is one of social-science measurement rather than of algorithmic prediction: no new learner is proposed.
+Instead, established tools are bound into a single measurement logic of *construction → interpretation → validation*.

+Using the 19th Wave (2024) of the Korea Welfare Panel Study (KOWEPS, *n* = 1,916 youth aged 19–39), the pipeline (i) constructs a debt-service-ratio (DSR)-based crisis indicator, (ii) estimates its manifestation with a LightGBM–XGBoost ensemble treated as a **nonlinear measurement instrument**, (iii) renders the instrument interpretable through SHAP as a **quantitative–qualitative bridge**, and (iv) checks the stability of the indicator's implied structure through **cross-algorithm counterfactual agreement** (NiCE and DiCE) used as a **convergent-validity** criterion.

-**Key contributions:**
+**Key methodological contributions:**

-- Early warning scoring model for youth debt crisis using public welfare panel data (no sensitive financial records required)
-- SHAP-based causal structure analysis of debt crisis risk factors
+- Operationalization of a latent social construct into an interpretable indicator using only publicly available welfare panel data (no administrative or credit-bureau records)
+- SHAP-based knowledge extraction as the qualitative half of a mixed-method indicator, surfacing nonmonotonic constituent structure
-- Cross-method counterfactual analysis (NiCE + DiCE) for algorithmic recourse
+- Cross-algorithm counterfactual agreement (NiCE + DiCE) proposed as a lightweight convergent-validity check for learned social indicators
-- Policy heterogeneity simulation by employment status subgroup
+- Structural-coherence reading of subgroup heterogeneity by employment status

 ---